zendesk/v2_repl_app/README.md

 ### Installing the app into a Zendesk account

-This app can be installed from the apps marketplace by searching for 'iframe REPL'.

 You can also upload it as a private app by running `zat create --path=./dist` (using the [zendesk_apps_tools](https://rubygems.org/gems/zendesk_apps_tools))

 ### Developing a change to the app